 By Ransomville Speedway

-Opened in 1958, Ransomville Speedway is located on Braley Road in the hamlet of Ransomville.
-“The Big R” is a 3/8-mile DIRTcar-sanctioned facility that is the home of the Summer Nationals.
-Ransomville also features a 1/16-mile Go-Kart track for action on the “Little R” on Thursday nights.
-For more information, visit www.ransomvillespeedway.com or follow on Twitter @Ransomville and “Like” on Facebook.
-One can also contact the speedway by phone by calling 716-791-3602 or 716-791-3611.
+Ransomville Speedway is located on Braley Road in the hamlet of Ransomville, just 20 minutes from Niagara Falls and Lockport.
+“The Big R” is a 3/8th-mile DIRTcar-sanctioned facility that is the “Home of the Summer Nationals.”
+Ransomville also features a 1/16th-mile go-kart track for action on the “Little R” on Thursday nights.
+For more information, visit www.ransomvillespeedway.com or on X/Twitter @Ransomville, Instagram @ransomvillespeedway, Facebook and TikTok @ransomvillespeedway.
+Contact with the venue by calling 716-791-3602.